deso-protocol/rosetta-deso/README.md

 Specify `--network=TESTNET --miner-public-keys=publickey` to get free testnet money.
 You can easily generate a key on bitclout.com and copy it from your wallet page (starts with BC).

+### Testnet Example

+Scripts in the `scripts/testnet` folder demonstrate how to run an online node, offline node, and construct transactions.

+1. `cd scripts/testnet`
+1. Start an online node using `./online.sh`
+1. Start an online node using `./offline.sh`
+2. Construct and submit transactions using `./send.sh`